magento/devdocs/guides/v1.0/architecture/back-compatibility.md

 layout: default
 group: arch-guide
 subgroup: Architectural Basics
-title: Backward Compatibility
+title: Backward compatibility
-menu_title: Backward Compatibility
+menu_title: Backward compatibility
 menu_order: 3
 github_link: extension-dev-guide/arch-basics
 ---
-<h2>Backward Compatibility</h2>
+<h2>Backward compatibility</h2>

 Merchants and developers want the process of upgrading between revisions of Magento 2 to be as easy as possible.
 For merchants, the process must be cost-effective, while developers want their extensions to be forward-compatible for as long as possible.